-- WDR reported its percentage ownership of our ordinary shares to be 18.1% (based on the then number of our ordinary shares reported as outstanding at that time) in Amendment No. 7 to a report on Schedule 13G filed with the Commission on February 14, 2018, 15.6% (based on the then number of our ordinary shares reported as outstanding at that time) in Amendment No. 8 to a report on Schedule 13G filed with the Commission on February 14, 2019 and 11.6% (based on the then number of our ordinary shares reported as outstanding at that time) in Amendment No. 9 to a report on Schedule 13G filed with the Commission on February 14, 2020. - Wellington Management Group LLP reported its percentage ownership of our ordinary shares to be 5.52% (based on the then number of our ordinary shares reported as outstanding at that time) in a report on Schedule 13G jointly filed with the Commission on February 12, 2019 and 3.67% (based on the then number of our ordinary shares reported as outstanding at that time) in Amendment No. 1 to a report on Schedule 13G jointly filed with the Commission on February 14, 2020. - FMR LLC reported its percentage ownership of our ordinary shares to be 8.934% (based on the then number of our ordinary shares reported as outstanding at that time) in Amendment No. 14 to a report on Schedule 13G jointly filed with the Commission on February 13, 2018, 9.397% (based on the then number of our ordinary shares reported as outstanding at that time) in Amendment No. 15 to a report on Schedule 13G jointly filed with the Commission on February 13, 2018, 9.397% (based on the then number of our ordinary shares reported as outstanding at that time) in Amendment No. 15 to a report on Schedule 13G jointly filed with the Commission on February 13, 2019 and 9.626% (based on the then number of our ordinary shares reported as outstanding at that time) in Amendment No.16 to a report on Schedule 13G jointly filed with the Commission on February 6, 2020.
+- WDR reported its percentage ownership of our ordinary shares to be 11.6% (based on the number of our ordinary shares reported as outstanding at that time) in Amendment No. 9 to a report on Schedule 13G filed with the Commission on February 14, 2020 and 10.6% based on the then number of our ordinary shares reported as outstanding at that time) in Amendment No. 10 to a report on Schedule 13G filed with the Commission on February 12, 2021. - Wellington Management Group LLP reported its percentage ownership of our ordinary shares to be and 3.67% (based on the number of our ordinary shares reported as outstanding at that time) in Amendment No. 1 to a report on Schedule 13G jointly filed with the Commission on February 14, 2020. - FMR LLC reported its percentage ownership of our ordinary shares to ,be 9.626% (based on the then number of our ordinary shares reported as outstanding at that time) in Amendment No.16 to a report on Schedule 13G jointly filed with the Commission on February 7, 2020 10.00 % (based on the number of our ordinary shares reported as outstanding at that time) in Amendment No.17 to a report on

+Schedule 13G jointly filed with the Commission on July 10, 2021 9.422% (based on the number of our ordinary shares reported as outstanding at that time) in Amendment No. 18 to a report on Schedule 13G jointly filed with the Commission on February 8, 2021 and 9.995% (based on the number of our ordinary shares reported as outstanding at that time) in Amendment No.19 to a report on Schedule 13G jointly filed with the Commission on February 9,2022